Garlic Parmesan Chicken Wings Recipe

 - You want your oven to be FULLY heated before placing your chicken wings in there!

-- Toss them in an olive oil, garlic, and lemon juice sauce that has been whisked together in a large bowl.
+- Toss them in an olive oil-garlic-lemon juice sauce that has been whisked together in a large bowl.
 (Steps 1 and 2 above.)

 - Sprinkle cornstarch, or tapioca starch, over the wings.
 (Step 3 above)